Setup SSL VPN site to site tunnel

 Trust

 In order to setup a tunnel on both ends, we need to configure certificates to warrant trust between both machines.
-We have chosen to setup the server on “Site B”, so we start with Trust configuration there.
+We need a root CA that issues two leaf certificates, one for each site.

-• Set the Common Name to the fqdn of this machine.
+• Leaf Certificate - Type Server - Site B: Set the Common Name to the FQDN of this machine.

 Note

-It’s a best practice to offer each user it’s own certificate using the same common name as the username, although it is also possible to clients to share a certificate.
+It is best practice to offer each user their own certificate using the same common name as the username, although it is also possible for clients to share a certificate.
 When adding a certificate from the user manager the CN is automatically set to its name.
 In this example we will only authenticate using the certificate, no additional user or password will be required.

 Static keys